vexuzdorotan/vexuzdorotan/README.md

 <br />
 <br />

-I am self-motivated and self-taught backend web developer from the Philippines.
+I am self-motivated and self-taught web developer from the Philippines.
-I am willing to work on mobile/desktop development, and implement AI or machine learning libraries on web development in the future.
 During my spare time, I build websites or web apps with MERN Stack to improve my programming abilities.
 You can view my portfolio here at [vexuzdorotan.pythonanywhere.com](https://vexuzdorotan.pythonanywhere.com/)!